Worcester city walls: 17th–19th centuries

 At the start of the 17th century, Worcester's city walls were still intact, and were recorded in John Speed's famous 1610 map of the city.
 In 1642 the English Civil War broke out between followers of King Charles I and Parliament.
 At that time the walls were in a state of disrepair and only part of the wall were defended by a ditch.
-There were seven gates: Foregate to the north, Saint Marin's and Friar's to the east, and Sidbury was the main southern gate—Frog Gate below Worcester Castle was also on the south side.
+There were seven gates: Foregate to the north, Saint Martin's and Friar's to the east, and Sidbury was the main southern gate—Frog Gate below Worcester Castle was also on the south side.
 On the western side (facing the Severn) there was Priory Gate overlooking the ferry and Bridge (or Water) Gate at the end of Newport Street that guarded the Severn bridge entrance to the city.
 The gates themselves were still opened in the morning and closed each evening, but they were rotten and in a bad state of repair ("so much so that they would hardly shut, and if they were actually closed there was neither lock or bolt to secure them").

 Worcester was occupied by Sir John Byron on 16 September 1642, who was on his way to deliver wagons of silver plate from Oxford to the Charles I at Shrewsbury.
 Byron realising that he could not hold Worcester with a Parliamentary army under the command of Earl of Essex already approaching city, he had sent a request to the King for additional forces to aid him.
 The Parliamentarians were aware of Byron's mission and an advanced force under the command of Colonel Nathaniel Fiennes arrived at the Sidbury Gate early on 22 September.
 What followed was typical of the inexperienced soldiery on both sides.
 The Parliamentarians were not challenged as they approached the gate and had they but known it they could have pushed it open and been into the town without difficulty.
-However they struck the gates with an axe which made a hole in it and then fired a musket through the hole.
+However, they struck the gates with an axe which made a hole in it and then fired a musket through the hole.
 This aroused the lax Royalist guard who called out the Royalist garrison.
 The Parliamentarian assault team quickly withdrew.
 They then loosely invested the north of the city.
 In doing so they hoped to prevent Byron and his convoy leaving the city, which could be taken by Essex's main force in a day or so.